KhaledR4/Sort-Simulation/README.md

-# Sort and Search Simulation
+# Sort Simulation

-This repository aims to simulate many search and sort algorithms to better understand how they work, their differences, and best use cases using python [pygame](https://www.pygame.org/docs/) module
+This repository aims to simulate many sort algorithms to better understand how they work, their differences, and best use cases using python [pygame](https://www.pygame.org/docs/) module

 The covered sort algorithms are:
   - Selection Sort